-Wagner Foundation and VIA Art Fund have partnered to establish a 5-year, $1 million fund to support 25 small nonprofit visual arts organizations throughout the United States.
-Building upon their individual missions and common vision for substantial impact in the arts, the Incubator Grant Fund aims to strengthen the capacity and programming of organizations across the country in order to ensure a robust and inclusive national arts ecosystem.
+Wagner Foundation and VIA Art Fund partnered in 2019 to establish a 5-year, $1 million fund to support 25 small nonprofit visual arts organizations throughout the United States.
+Building upon our individual missions and common vision for substantial impact in the arts, the Incubator Grant Fund aims to strengthen the capacity and programming of organizations across the country in order to ensure a robust and inclusive national arts ecosystem.

 Wagner Foundation believes that creative development is integral to personal and societal well-being.
 Art has a unique power to engage, inspire and transform culture.
 Not only must we protect and expand art access, we must consider deeply which communities have been left out and why.